Wilisimple4u/DiscordBotDocker/README.md

 # I did a thing in a place in a time and you want to copy/learn from it.

+This project uses Python and was originally made in Pycharm.

 ## The Process